The Food Wife: Plot

-Homer takes his children, Bart and Lisa, to a video game convention for another fun Saturday.
+Homer takes Bart and Lisa to a video game convention.
 Upon their return home, Marge feels upset that Homer gets to be the "fun dad", while she is stuck doing unexciting things with the children.
-Next Saturday, she decides to take Bart and Lisa to an "X-Games" convention, thinking it will be something fun.
+The next Saturday, she decides to take Bart and Lisa to an "X-Games" convention, thinking it will be something fun.
 However, when they arrive, they are disappointed to find out that it is a Christian event, and the actual name of the convention is "† Games".
 The car engine dies on the way back and they are forced to stop in the neighborhood of Little Ethiopia, where the three go into a restaurant serving Ethiopian food.
 Although initially averse to the exotic food, Marge is reminded that she wants to be a fun mom and therefore asks for the most authentic dish on the menu for her and her children.
 All three of them enjoy the food and are joined by a group of foodies, who share anecdotes on their food adventures.
-After unsuccessfully trying to persuade a resistant and gluttony Homer to try their Ethiopian takeout, Marge, Bart and Lisa start their own food blog, "The Three Mouthketeers".
+After unsuccessfully trying to persuade a resistant and gluttonous Homer to try their Ethiopian takeout, Marge, Bart and Lisa start their own food blog, "The Three Mouthketeers".
 The blog quickly becomes popular and the three spend much time together trying out new foods and writing about them.

 When the trio gets an invitation to an exclusive molecular gastronomy restaurant called El Chemistri, Homer is angry over being left out.
 Marge invites him out of pity and he plans to reclaim his "fun dad" title, leaving Marge worried about losing her new bond with the children.
 In one of her dreams that night, she and the children are trying out new food together with chef Anthony Bourdain when Homer jumps in on a hop ball and eats up everything, taking away the children's attention from Marge.
 Homer, Bart, Lisa, Bourdain, and other famous chefs that have shown up, such as Mario Batali, then jump away from Marge on hop balls, leaving her by herself.
-Afterwards, Gordon Ramsay appears next to her, telling her that she should not have invited Homer.
+Afterwards, Gordon Ramsay appears next to her, telling her she should not have invited Homer.
 The next day, she deliberately gives Homer the wrong address to the restaurant.